wso2/docs-is/en/docs/administer/working-with-databases.md

     embedded Carbon database.
 However, for production environments, we recommend separate RDBMSs to store identity-related and storage-related data.
--   **Product-specific databases** : In addition to the main Carbon database, your product may have other databases for storing product-specific data.
+-   **Product-specific database** :`WSO2IDENTITY_DB.mv.db` in addition to the main Carbon database, WSO2 Identity Server has its this database its specific identity related data.
+-   **Shared database** :`WSO2SHARED_DB.mv.db` this database contains the registry and user management data.

 ### Changing the default databases